 Areas of Practice

-Mr. Magielnicki has more than 35 years of experience in the fields of antitrust and trade regulation, and business law, both domestically and internationally, including having served as General Electric Company's Associate Litigation and Antitrust Counsel.
+Mr. Magielnicki has more than 40 years of experience in the fields of antitrust and trade regulation, and business law, both domestically and internationally, including having served as General Electric Company's Associate Litigation and Antitrust Counsel.
 In addition, Mr. Magielnicki also served as the Division General Counsel of GE's Factory Automation Products Division in Charlottesville, Virginia and was counsel to GE at its corporate headquarters in Fairfield, Connecticut.

-Mr. Magielnicki provides antitrust counseling on a broad spectrum of business matters including mergers and acquisitions, joint ventures, licensing, distribution systems, trade association and standard development issues, Robinson-Patman Act issues, physician-hospital arrangements, teaming agreements, and joint buying arrangements.
+Mr. Magielnicki provides antitrust counseling on a broad spectrum of business matters including mergers and acquisitions, joint ventures, licensing, distribution systems, trade association and standards development issues, Robinson-Patman Act issues, physician-hospital arrangements, teaming agreements, and joint buying arrangements.
 His experience includes counseling clients on the requirements of and numerous filings under the Hart-Scott-Rodino Act, as well as Exon-Florio and Office of Foreign Assets Control matters.

-Mr. Magielnicki represents a broad range of clients in corporate and commercial matters, including companies engaged in manufacturing, telecommunications, aerospace and defense, semiconductors, consumer goods, commercial and industrial products, pharmaceuticals and health care.
+Mr. Magielnicki represents a broad range of clients in corporate and commercial matters, including companies engaged in telecommunications, aerospace and defense, semiconductors, consumer goods, commercial and industrial products, pharmaceuticals and health care.
 He also has represented a diverse array of clients in acquisitions, dispositions and joint ventures, both domestic and international, as well as in numerous complex contracting and licensing matters.
 His clients range from privately-owned to Fortune 100 companies and include both domestic and foreign corporations.